Don’t Pass The Buck, Jive Turkey!

 The forest here is beautiful: Mature beeches and birches mixed in with pine and hemlock .
 The sun had burned off the morning clouds and the dappled white light through the quaking leaves was – while a bit blinding – a pretty cool experience.
 Once again there is a nice big sign noting the trailhead and a decent area to park.
 I was cutting things close with getting back home for the 1PM Eagles-Packers kickoff, so I more or less jogged the whole trail.

 All .44 miles of it.
 It ascends gently through the somewhat unremarkable woods with the only memorable feature being a giant glacial boulder, split by eons of freezing and thawing.
 A couple minutes past the split boulder the trail spilled out on… the Turkey.
 Vulture.
 Ledges!
 (Dunh-dunh-duuunnnnnhh.)
 I looked left.
 I looked right.
 I listened intently.
 I sniffed the air for carrion.

 Nothing.
 Nada.
-Zippo… However, with the sprawling view of the valley below I could hardly be disappointed (Okay, maybe a little bit).
+Zippo… However, with the sprawling view of the valley below I could hardly be disappointed.
 And the fact that a paralyzing fall was somewhat of a possibility here makes it a bit more intriguing.
-I did not see a sigle raptor of any variety in the 3 minutes I stood taking in the view.
-I turned tail and jogged back to my car and made the slighly more harrowing trek back down the hill to pavement.
+I did not see a single raptor of any variety in the 3 minutes I stood taking in the view.
+I turned tail and jogged back to my car and made the slightly more harrowing trek back down the hill to pavement.